Power-law Kinetics and Determinant Criteria for the Preclusion of Multistationarity in Networks of Interacting Species: Graphical representation of the criterion

 \end{proposition}

-It follows from the proposition that injectivity of the interaction network $(\mmN,\mmI)$ can be decided from the DSR-graph as follows: \begin{enumerate}[(1)] \item Classify all circuits $C$ of the graph $G_{\mmN,\mmI}$ according to the number of species nodes that are involved (up to $s$).
-Assign $\sign(C)l(C)$ to each of them. \item Consider all products of circuit labels with sign for which the number of species nodes adds up to $s$. \item Each label has the form $\lambda z_{i_1,u_1}\cdot \dots \cdot z_{i_s,u_s}$ for some scalar $\lambda$.
-Keep only the monomials for which there is no repetition among $i_1,\dots,i_s$ and among $u_1,\dots,u_s$. \item Add the terms with the same variables. \end{enumerate} According to Proposition~\ref{graphical}, the terms obtained after step (4) are exactly the terms in the decomposition of the determinant \eqref{cauchy2}.
-Using this representation non-necessary conditions for injectivity can be developed by relaxing the information initially encoded in the DSR-graph.
+It follows from the proposition that injectivity of $A$ with respect to $Z$ can be decided from the DSR-graph as follows: \begin{enumerate}[(1)] \item Classify all circuits $C$ of the graph $G_{A,Z}$ according to the number of species nodes that are involved (up to $s$).
+Assign $\sign(C)l(C)$ to each of them. \item Consider all products of circuit labels with sign for which the number of species nodes adds up to $s$. \item Each label has the form $\lambda x_{j_1,i_1}\cdot \dots \cdot x_{j_s,i_s}$ for some scalar $\lambda$.
+Keep only the monomials for which there is no repetition among $i_1,\dots,i_s$ and among $j_1,\dots,j_s$. \item Add the terms with the same variables. \end{enumerate}

+According to Proposition~\ref{graphical}, the terms obtained after step (4) are exactly the terms in the decomposition of the determinant \eqref{cauchy2}.
+Using this representation non-necessary conditions for injectivity might be developed by relaxing the information initially encoded in the DSR-graph, in the spirit of \cite{banaji-craciun1,banaji-craciun2,craciun-feinbergII,Shinar-conc2}.